 From what we’ve gathered, the fashion element came about to support the art element.
 Is that still the case?
 How does one inspire the other?

-.
+The fashion element was literally created to support our kickstarter project.
+It was an accident really.
+We knew we wanted to build a giant inflatable sculpture of Lionel Richie’s Head.
 We just didn’t have the money to make it a reality.
 At that stage we didn’t have a name for ourselves either, so unfortunately nobody wanted to give us the money to make a giant inflatable Lionel Richie head (well not in one go anyway).
 So inspired by the internet, we turned to the internet and floated the idea on kickstarter to see what would happen.

 People loved the goal.
 But it wasn’t going to fly unless we had some ridiculous prizes.
 So we made these all over print tees with Lionel’s big noggin all over them.
 Like this big fuck off head on your chest just screaming “hello” to the world.
 People loved the tees as much as the goal and we raised just under 10k sterling in a couple of days.

 We made the tees as prizes for kickstarter.
 But the world was hungry for more.
 We kept getting emails asking for them.
 So we made more.
 Then we made more.
 Then we made even more.
 Nothing could stop us now, bar that pesky cease and desist letter from Lionel’s lawyers.